wustep/ai-explorations/manifold/outputs-1.md

 - The time frame until the closing date is relatively short, which may make it difficult for a model to be developed and published in time to meet the criteria specified in the prompt.

 Probability: 0.4.
 While there is a possibility that a non-crappy video equivalent of DALL-E may be published before June 2023, there are also factors that make it unlikely, such as the challenging nature of the task and the short time frame until the closing date.
 Additionally, the subjective nature of the criteria specified in the prompt may introduce some uncertainty into the resolution process.

+### Input: Will the world end in 2024?
+{prompt: "Will the world end in 2024?", closing_date: "Dec 2024"}

+### Output: 0.001
+Factors supporting a NO resolution:

+- There is no scientific evidence or prediction that the world will end in 2024.
+While there have been various doomsday predictions throughout history, none of them have come true.
+The idea of the world ending in 2024 is purely speculative and not based on any credible sources.
+- The laws of physics and nature do not suggest that the world will end in 2024.
+While there are natural disasters and other catastrophic events that can occur, they are unlikely to result in the complete destruction of the planet.
+Even events such as asteroid impacts or supervolcano eruptions are highly unlikely to cause the end of the world.
+- There is no evidence of any supernatural or divine intervention that would cause the end of the world in 2024.
+While some religious texts may make predictions about the end of the world, these are generally interpreted as metaphorical or symbolic rather than literal.
+- There is no indication that any major global event or crisis will occur in 2024 that would lead to the end of the world.
+While there are always potential threats such as pandemics, wars, or economic collapses, these are unlikely to result in the complete destruction of the planet.
+- The closing date for this market is December 2024, which means that there is only a short time frame for the world to end.
+Given the lack of evidence or credible predictions, it is highly unlikely that the world will end in such a short period of time.

+Factors supporting a YES resolution:

+- There is no credible evidence to support a YES resolution.
+The idea of the world ending in 2024 is purely speculative and not based on any scientific or credible sources.
+- The laws of physics and nature do not suggest that the world will end in 2024.
+While there are natural disasters and other catastrophic events that can occur, they are unlikely to result in the complete destruction of the planet.
+Even events such as asteroid impacts or supervolcano eruptions are highly unlikely to cause the end of the world.
+- There is no evidence of any supernatural or divine intervention that would cause the end of the world in 2024.
+While some religious texts may make predictions about the end of the world, these are generally interpreted as metaphorical or symbolic rather than literal.
+- There is no indication that any major global event or crisis will occur in 2024 that would lead to the end of the world.
+While there are always potential threats such as pandemics, wars, or economic collapses, these are unlikely to result in the complete destruction of the planet.
+- The closing date for this market is December 2024, which means that there is only a short time frame for the world to end.
+Given the lack of evidence or credible predictions, it is highly unlikely that the world will end in such a short period of time.

+Probability: 0.001.
+The idea of the world ending in 2024 is purely speculative and not based on any credible sources.
+The laws of physics and nature do not suggest that the world will end in 2024, and there is no evidence of any supernatural or divine intervention that would cause the end of the world.
+While there are always potential threats such as pandemics, wars, or economic collapses, these are unlikely to result in the complete destruction of the planet.

+## Input: Will Google be acquired by 2024?
+{prompt: "Will Google be acquired by 2024?", closing_date: "Dec 2024"}

+### Output: 0.3
+Factors supporting a YES resolution:

+- Google is a highly valuable company with a market capitalization of over $1 trillion.
+This makes it an attractive target for potential acquirers who are looking to expand their reach or gain a competitive advantage.
+- There have been rumors and speculation in the past about potential companies that may be interested in acquiring Google, such as Apple or Amazon.
+While these rumors have not come to fruition, they suggest that there is interest in acquiring the company.
+- The technology industry is constantly evolving and changing, and acquisitions are a common way for companies to stay competitive and grow.
+It is possible that a company may see acquiring Google as a way to gain a foothold in a new market or expand their existing offerings.
+- The closing date for this market is December 2024, which means that there is still time for an acquisition to occur.
+While it may seem unlikely at the moment, there are always potential acquirers who may emerge in the future.
+- Google's business model relies heavily on advertising, which may make it vulnerable to changes in the advertising industry or regulations that limit the use of user data.
+If Google's revenue were to decline significantly, it may become more attractive as an acquisition target.

+Factors supporting a NO resolution:

+- Google is a highly valuable company with a market capitalization of over $1 trillion.
+This makes it an attractive target for potential acquirers who are looking to expand their reach or gain a competitive advantage.
+However, this also means that any potential acquisition would be extremely expensive and may not be feasible for most companies.
+- Google has a strong market position and is a leader in many of the markets it operates in, such as search, advertising, and cloud computing.
+This may make it less attractive as an acquisition target, as potential acquirers may not see a significant benefit in acquiring a company that is already dominant in its markets.
+- Google has a strong corporate culture and a unique way of operating that may not be compatible with potential acquirers.
+This could make it difficult to integrate Google into another company and may make an acquisition less likely.
+- The technology industry is constantly evolving and changing, and acquisitions are a common way for companies to stay competitive and grow.
+However, there are also many other ways for companies to achieve these goals, such as partnerships or internal development.
+It is possible that potential acquirers may choose to pursue these other options instead of acquiring Google.
+- The closing date for this market is December 2024, which means that there is only a short time frame for an acquisition to occur.
+Given the complexity and expense of such a deal, it may be unlikely that an acquisition will occur in such a short period of time.

+Probability: 0.3.
+While Google is a highly valuable company and may be an attractive acquisition target, there are also factors that make an acquisition less likely, such as its strong market position and corporate culture.
+The short time frame until the end of 2024 also makes it less likely that an acquisition will occur, but there is always the possibility of a surprise acquisition.